 19. I have added a shortcut for some buttons, and shortcut activators reproduce along with the mapping added to the shortcut

-You need to unmap the buttons that are shortcut activators, and remap the same button on Virtual Xbox 360.
+If you need to use an older reWASD version: you need to mute the buttons that are shortcut activators, and remap the same button on Virtual Xbox 360.
 For example, I have mapped a combo on A + B controller buttons as a shortcut.
-Thus, I need to unmap A and B in main, then open reWASD mapping and add A mapping to A button, and do the same thing to B.
+Thus, I need to mute A and B in main, then open reWASD mapping and add A mapping to A button, and do the same thing to B.

 20. I am an Xbox Elite Series 2 controller owner, and I can't remap paddles